Tongwen Chen, FIEEE, FIFAC, FCAE

 About

 Tongwen Chen is currently a Professor and Tier 1 Canada Research Chair in Intelligent Monitoring and Control with the Department of Electrical and Computer Engineering at the University of Alberta.
-He received the BEng degree in Automation and Instrumentation from Tsinghua University (Beijing) in 1984, and the MASc and PhD degrees in Electrical Engineering from the University of Toronto in 1988 and 1991, respectively.
+In the past, he received the BEng degree in Automation and Instrumentation from Tsinghua University (Beijing), and the MASc and PhD degrees in Electrical Engineering from the University of Toronto.

-Recently he was the recipient of the 2020 Research Career Award from the Faculty of Engineering at the University of Alberta, and the 2021 Outstanding Engineer Award from IEEE Canada with the citation for outstanding contributions to the theory and applications of computer control systems, networked control, remote state estimation, and advanced alarm management and design.
-He is a Fellow of IEEE, IFAC (International Federation of Automatic Control), as well as the Canadian Academy of Engineering.
+Recently he was the recipient of the 2021 Outstanding Engineer Award from IEEE Canada with the citation for outstanding contributions to the theory and applications of computer control systems, networked control, remote state estimation, and advanced alarm management and design.
+He is a Fellow of the Institute of Electrical and Electronics Engineers (IEEE), the International Federation of Automatic Control (IFAC), the Royal Society of Canada (RSC), as well as the Canadian Academy of Engineering.

 Research